 A Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the lender.
 It also explains the terms and conditions of your loan(s).

 A MPN MUST be signed and a copy received by the Ocean County College Financial Aid office BEFORE a loan can be placed as “pending” on a student’s account and before the first disbursement can be made.
 The MPN is a multi-year document that only needs to completed once during your time at Ocean County College.

-To complete a MPN online, you will be required to use your Department of Education-issued PIN number.
+To complete a MPN online, you will be required to use your FSA ID.